National Press Club (Australia): History

-The National Press Club was founded in 1963 as the National Press Luncheon Club by a few journalists with the backing of the Canberra Press Gallery.
+The National Press Luncheon Club was founded in 1963 by a few journalists with the backing of the Canberra Press Gallery.
 The founding president was Tony Eggleton.
 It was renamed the National Press Club in 1968, and established official premises in 1976.

-Activities and format

-As of 2017, the National Press Club address is a weekly formal speech of approximately one hour, which includes time for questions from members of the press.
+The National Press Club address is a weekly formal speech of approximately one hour, which includes time for questions from members of the press.
 The president introduces the speaker and moderates the questions.
 The addresses are broadcast on the ABC Network at 12:30 pm.
 Guests have included heads of government and ministers of Australia and other countries.